pleich/Cutoffs-for-Broadcast-Protocols/README.md

 ```

 Notice that this command uses a shell script as its entrypoint.
 This script will
-compress all files into a `.zip` archive, which is desirable, mainly when
+compress all files into a `.zip` archive, which is very useful when
 producing many processes.

 The same method can be used to check existing protocol files, however, the